Sokoan’s Sweet SolutionCreation, Creation Care , Stories

 It makes her work as a pastor possible.
 The additional income means she has more to give to her family and community.

-She harvests the hard-earned honey every two weeks.
+She harvests the hard-earned honey every two weeks and has learned which bees are the best to keep.
 Her Cambodian species of bees are the hardiest; they know how to protect themselves and more of them survive.
 Her bees imported from Europe tend to struggle.

 Now every Sunday, Sokoan walks into church with a golden bottle of honey—her contribution to the church offering.

-Because of hard work, education, startup bees from FH, and a faithful commitment to her family, Sokkorm Paork is sticking with her resolve to end poverty in her community.
-Sokoan is an testimony to her congregants and community; anyone can humbly work to end poverty, one drip of honey at a time.
+Because of hard work, education, startup bees from FH, and a faithful commitment to her family, Sokoan Paork is sticking with her resolve to end poverty in her community.
+Sokoan is a testimony to her congregants and community; anyone can humbly work to end poverty, one drip of honey at a time.

 Want to help more families thrive by kick-starting a bee farm for them?